pesalerno/Genomics-Intro-workshop/README.md

 copy/paste the text for the job scheduler on the first line of the file, then copy/paste the commands for process_radtags.
 The file should be in the directory where your raw data folder is located (not within it) and then you can specify where your raw reads are located with the raw reads folder name.

-To make the other process_radtags shell script for submitting the second demultiplexing job, copy the file into the same directory in order to save with a different name:
+To make the other process_radtags shell script for submitting the second demultiplexing job, copy the file into the other demultiplexing directory in order to save with a different name:

 	cp process-rads-Stef3.sh ./Stef4/process-rads-Stef4.sh